-In the long history of civilization, few individuals have had a transformational impact on the hearts, minds, and souls of hundreds of millions of people the world over.
+In the long history of civilization, few individuals have transformed the hearts, minds, and souls of hundreds of millions of people the world over.

 Albino Luciani was one of them.

-As pope, he profoundly inspired people of different lands, different cultures, different languages, and different religious beliefs to embrace faith, hope, and love — virtues that, along with humility, characterized Luciani’s very essence.
+As pope for only 33 days, he profoundly inspired people of different lands, different cultures, different languages, and different religious beliefs to embrace faith, hope, and love — virtues that, along with humility, characterized Luciani’s very essence.

 He radiated the smile of God, (“Il sorriso di Dio,” as his fellow Italians called it) and in so doing, illuminated the globe with the endless possibilities for doing good that lies within each of us.